django/deps/draft/XXXX-orm-common-table-expressions.rst

 Potential compatibility considerations:

 1. Generated SQL text may change shape (e.g., added ``WITH`` blocks), which can affect SQL-string assertions in tests.
-In the PRs all the tests run successfully.
 2. Query plans may change due to CTE materialization/rewriting decisions.
 3. Backend-specific behavior for ``AS MATERIALIZED`` remains subject to backend support and validation.